Fritzchips/Pomodoro/README.md

 ## Summary

-My first project in Software Development Mastery Program to develop a strong balance between studying and learning.
+My first project in Software Development Mastery Program to develop a strong balance between studying and resting.
 This project helped me practice basic JavaScript functionality and start my process in writing clean code.

 ## Author